 His repertoire and recordings include most of the Violin Concertos ranging from baroque to contemporary, as well as a few Rare Recital Programs, such as "Paganini's 24 Caprices for solo violin", "Fritz Kreisler - The Complete Works", "The Virtuoso Violin", "Florin Croitoru plays own transcriptions and original compositions"...

-In 2013, Florin published two World Premiere Albums consisting of transcriptions for solo violin, made after some of the most beautiful and difficult virtuoso pieces ever written for piano -(www.maximpublishinghouse.webs.com) ...
+Starting with the year 2010, Florin devoted a lot of his time to publishing regularly a number of World Premiere Albums consisting of transcriptions for solo violin, made after famous various symphonic works as well as after some of the most beautiful and difficult virtuoso pieces ever written for piano and classical guitar - (www.maximpublishinghouse.webs.com) ...